google/magika/rust/README.md

 This directory contains the Rust crates and their tools.
 It has the following structure:
 - The `cli` directory contains the Magika Rust CLI.
 It is published on crates.io as `magika-cli`.
-It can be compiled from this directory with `cargo build --release -p magika-cli`.
+It can be compiled with `cargo build --release` from the `cli` directory.
 The output binary will be `target/release/magika`.
 - The `lib` directory contains the Magika Rust library.
 It is published on crates.io as `magika`.
 - The `gen` directory is for maintainers when a new model is available.
 - The `test.sh` script tests the crates listed above.
 It runs as part of the Github continuous